Friday, December 13, 2013

-The University of Milan is a public, multidisciplinary teaching and research institution that offers 8 Faculties, 2 Schools, 136 study courses, 21 Doctoral Schools and 71 Specialisation Schools.
+The University of Milan is a public, multidisciplinary teaching and research institution that offers 8 Faculties, 2 Schools, 136 study courses, 31 Doctoral Programmes and 63 Specialisation Schools.

 The University of Milan, in cooperation with ESN, the non-profit association that assists and promotes international student mobility, launches the "Buddy Project".
 Our exchange students can contact the ESN staff and get practical help during the first weeks of their stay in Milan.